-Mr. Watson: Explained the unit details: There are 16 duplexes; 1- bedroom units at 810 sq. ft. and 8 duplexes, 2-bedroom units at 1,100 sq. ft.
+Mr. Watson: Unit details: There are 16 duplexes; 1- bedroom units at 810 sq. ft. and 8 duplexes, 2bedroom units at 1,100 sq. ft.
 Two duplexes will be facing Aggie Rd.
 They are marketing the units to young professionals.

-Mr. Watson quoted housing findings of homes being 20 to 30 percent of the homes are rent homes; 42% is single family 54% is multi-family housing.
-Transitional residents that will blend while having the mobile home there.
+Mr. Watson quoted housing findings of which 20 to 30 percent of homes are rent homes; 42% is single family, and 54% is multi-family housing.
+Transitional residents will blend while having the mobile home there.

-Mr. Watson added that there are different zonings there such as a trailer park across the street.
-There is a mixed zoning and this meets the criteria as it relates to the land use plan.
+Mr. Watson added there are different zonings there such as a trailer park across the street in the area.
+There is mixed zoning and this meets the criteria as it relates to the land use plan.